-This page contains a collection of links that I find interesting and helpful for metabolomics and other omics research, especially if combined with genomics [updated 15 September 2017].
+This page contains a collection of links that I find interesting and helpful for metabolomics and other omics research, especially if combined with genomics … its actually my personal VIP bookmark list [updated 05 December 2017].

 ARCHS4 provides access to gene counts from HiSeq 2000 and HiSeq 2500 platforms for human and mouse experiments from GEO and SRA.This is a great resource to investigate metabolically active genes [try NAT8 to find that it is specifically expressed in liver, and FADS1 to see its ubiquitous expression pattern] – the paper is here